fenbf/cpp17features/readme.md

 | GCC: 7.0 | Clang: 3.8 | MSVC: not yet |
 |---------:|------------|------------|

 The `register` keyword was deprecated in the 2011 C++ standard.
 C++17 tries to clear the standard, so the keyword is now removed.
+This keyword is reserved now and might be repurposed in the future revisions.

 ###Remove Deprecated operator++(bool)
 [P0002R1](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/p0002r1.html)